Reformed Presbyterian Church in Taiwan: The 1970s to the Present: the RPCT's Founding, Split, and Reunification

 The First Presbytery finally began experiencing revival when in 2008 a PCA pastor, Rev. Andrew McCafferty, became the moderator of the Hong En Tang Reformed Presbyterian Church.
 Led by the efforts of Rev. McCafferty and the Hong En Tang Reformed Presbyterian Church, presbytery meetings of the First Presbytery resumed around 2012.
 Most congregations that were part of the First Presbytery rejoined, bringing aboard their church plants as well.
 However some did not.
 Those congregations that did not rejoin included congregations that had joined the Second Presbytery after the First Presbytery had previously stopped meeting, congregations that had since dissolved, congregations that had since joined another denomination, and congregations that simply elected to remain independent.
 The current moderator of the reconstituted First Presbytery is Rev. Andrew McCafferty.

 As of the present, the First Presbytery and the Second Presbytery maintain a very close relationship with each other.
 Both presbyteries are actively seeking to fully reunite and establish a General Assembly for the whole RPCT denomination.

 Statistics

-Circa 2008, the church has 27 congregations (2 of them missions), around 900 members, and 2 presbyteries.
+Circa 2024, the church has 32 congregations, around 1703-2359 members, and 2 presbyteries.
 The majority of its members speak Mandarin, but Taiwanese, Hakka, and Austronesian are also used in worship.
 These churches are concentrated in the northern part of Taiwan around the cities of Hsinchu, Taipei, Keelung and Xizhi.

 Many of the current ministers of the denomination were trained by China Reformed Theological Seminary (CRTS).
 Although the denomination does not directly run the China Reformed Theological Seminary (CRTS), they maintain a very close relationship with it, as most of the trustees of the Reformed Theology Mission Corporation (the board of directors of the seminary) are RPCT elders and or missionaries working with the RPCT.

 PCA ministers (sent through the PCA MTW) and OPC ministers are leading several of the churches within the denomination.

 The congregations of the 1st Presbytery (Original Presbytery) include: